smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

     .into();
 ```

-During the survey we touch on the major mechanisms used to acheive this API.
+During the survey we touch on the major mechanisms used to achieve this API.

 ### Handlers